-Every year the physics department welcomes roughly 100 primary school children from age 4 to 11 for the Ogden Primary Science Fair.
+Every year the physics department welcomes roughly 100 primary school children from age 4 to 11 for the University of Warwick Primary Science Fair.

-This year, eight Coventry and Warwickshire schools took part in the Science fair receiving over 1600 entries in total.
-After school level heats, the finalists came to the university to be judged by physics postgraduates and undergraduates.
+Each year, a collaboration of Coventry and Warwickshire schools take part in the Science fair with over 1600 entries in total.
+After school level heats, the finalists come to the university to be judged by physics postgraduates and undergraduates.

 - "Where should I keep my balloon?" - A year 1 student who measured it's size in different temperature locations.